 Check this out, as you will find lots to help with your local and family history research,

-In the early part of the 20th century Port Herman was the place to be during the hot, humid months of summer.
-The small, waterfront community on the Elk River shore attracted city folks seeking to lighten the oppressiveness of the season by catching fresh breezes and enjoying the cooling water.
+In the early 20th century, Port Herman was the place to be during the hot, humid summer months.
+The small waterfront community on the Elk River shore attracted city folks seeking to lighten the oppressiveness of the season by catching fresh breezes and enjoying the cooling water.

-It all started about 1843 when Robert H. Thomas, an entrepreneur from Philadelphia, purchased a large tract along the Elk River from John Rawlings.
-He planned to develop the land that had been part of Augustine Herman’s vast Bohemia Manor estate, and in short order improved his holding.
-Streets, such as Cherry, Front, and Second, were laid out and land was subdivided into building lots.
+It all started in 1843 when Robert H. Thomas, an entrepreneur from Philadelphia, purchased a large tract along the Elk River from John Rawlings.
+He planned to develop the land that had been part of Augustine Herman’s vast Bohemia Manor estate and, in short order, improved his holding.
+Streets, such as Cherry, Front, and Second, were laid out, and the land was subdivided into building lots.

-The businessman also built a steam saw and plaster mill, while also commencing a large steam driven cotton factory, the Cecil Whig reported.
-Mr. Thomas’ involvement with steam and the capabilities provided by his saw mill must have created an interest in boat construction for in August 1852 the Whig noted that he was having a steam boat built.
+The Cecil Whig reported that the businessman also built a steam saw and plaster mill and began a large steam-driven cotton factory.
+Mr. Thomas’s involvement with steam and the capabilities provided by his sawmill must have created an interest in boat construction, for in August 1852, the Whig noted that he was having a steamboat built.

 Port Herman’s “little steamer,” the John C. Groome, was launched that year.
-The vessel needed no wharf because she was only 21 feet wide and with a shallow draft it was designed to run to Elkton, Head of Sassafras, Head of Bohemia and other narrow tributaries inaccessible to larger steamers.
+The vessel needed no pier because it was only 21 feet wide, and with a shallow draft, it was designed to run to Elkton, the Head of Sassafras, the Head of Bohemia, and other narrow tributaries inaccessible to larger steamers.

 Working out of Port Herman, the vessel was running up the waterways at the head of the Chesapeake when the next sailing season arrived.
 An auxiliary boat, she connected with the Philadelphia and Baltimore boat, the Lady Wilmer, at Port Herman.

-Sometime In the 1850s Mr. Thomas sold his building lots to Thomas Marshall, James Van Horne (a steam boat captain), G. A. Thompson and others.
-During his time he built a few more boats.
-When the executors settled his estate in the late 1850s, there was one unfinished vessel on his Port Herman property.
+In the 1850s, Mr. Thomas sold his building lots to Thomas Marshall, James Van Horne (a steamboat captain), G. A. Thompson, and others.
+During his time, he built a few more boats.
+When the executors settled his estate in the late 1850s, one unfinished vessel was on his Port Herman property.

-Thomas C. Mashall served as the postmaster, according to government records.
-In his first half-year of business the postmaster collected $3.17 and received $3.28 in compensation.
+According to government records, Thomas C. Mashall served as the postmaster.
+In his first half-year of business, the postmaster collected $3.17 and received $3.28 in compensation.
 Somehow, about two months before the pivotal, bloody Civil War battle at Gettysburg, the federal bureaucracy found time to shut down the little station (April 7, 1863).

 A school, the Town Point School, opened in 1877, just outside the village.
 Located where the road branches off to Town Point, it was adjacent to the store of W. S. Way, Esq, on land previously owned by Col. Joshua Clayton.
 It superseded an earlier one listed in county records as being in Port Herman.
 The building was sold for $166 in 1938, according to “Cecil County, Maryland Public Schools 1850-1958.

 A large boarding house or summer hotel, the Elk River House, opened in September 1888.
 Having rooms for 50 boarders, Thomas Griffin built it for Wm.
 J. Fears.
-Two years after the hotel opened, the Elkton Appeal editorialized that the number of city residents who could afford to spend summer time in the country was increasing.
-“This is seen in the numbers who have visited the few boarding places that have been open the past summer along our rivers.”
+Two years after the hotel opened, the Elkton Appeal editorialized that the number of city residents who could afford to spend summertime in the country was increasing.
+“This is seen in the numbers of people who have visited the few boarding places open the past summer along our rivers.”

 Port Herman’s hotel capitalized on the growing vacation trend, becoming an annual gathering place for long vacations.
 A July 1919 advertisement said, “Elk River House Now Open – boarding by meal, day or week.
 Automobile and yachting parties taken care of – WM.
 FEARS.”